mgriebling/CGetFactorial/README.md

 # CGetFactorial

-A description of this package.
+A simple test package in C.